-- 4/3" Format, 3296 x 2472 Monochrome or Color CCD Sensor (On Semi KAI-08051M or KAI-08051-FBA) for Large Field of View - Available in Non-Cooled Standard Packaging or Hermetically Sealed TE-Cooled Packaging - Configuration Offered with the Sensor Face Plate Removed to Reduce Fringing in Coherent Light Applications, such as Beam Profiling - Low Read Noise Improves the Threshold of Detectability Under Low Light Conditions - Software-Selectable 20 MHz or 40 MHz Readout: Maximize Frame Rate (40 MHz) or Minimize Noise (20 MHz) - Asynchronous Reset, Triggered, and Bulb Exposure Modes (See Triggering Tab for Details) - ThorCam GUI with 32- and 64-Bit Windows[®] 7 or 10 Support - SDK and Programming Interface Support: - C, C++, C#, Python, and Visual Basic .NET APIs - LabVIEW, MATLAB, μManager, and MetaMorph Third-Party Software - 1/4"-20 Tapped Holes for Post Mounting
+- 4/3" Format, 3296 x 2472 Monochrome or Color CCD Sensor (On Semi KAI-08051M or KAI-08051-FBA) for Large Field of View - Available in Compact, Non-Cooled Standard Packaging - Configuration Offered with the Sensor Face Plate Removed to Reduce Fringing in Coherent Light Applications, such as Beam Profiling - · Low Read Noise Improves the Threshold of Detectability Under Low Light Conditions - Software-Selectable 20 MHz or 40 MHz Readout: Maximize Frame Rate (40 MHz) or Minimize Noise (20 MHz) - Asynchronous Reset, Triggered, and Bulb Exposure Modes (See Triggering Tab for Details) - ThorCam GUI with 32- and 64-Bit Windows® 7, 10, or 11 Support - SDK and Programming Interface Support: - C, C++, C#, Python, and Visual Basic .NET APIs - LabVIEW, MATLAB, μManager, and MetaMorph Third-Party Software • 1/4"-20 Tapped Holes for Post Mounting tab.

-Click to Enlarge A brightfield microscopy image acquired with one of our 8 megapixel cameras showing ki-67 labeled tonsil cells.
-Ki-67 is an antigen which appears only in the nuclei of cells undergoing division, and therefore is an excellent marker to indicate the growth fraction of a cell population.
-For more image samples, please see the Applications tab.
+A brightfield microscopy image acquired with one of our 8 megapixel cameras showing ki-67 labeled tonsil cells.
+Ki-67 is an antigen which appears in the nuclei of cells rs only undergoing division, and therefore is an excellent marker to indicate the growth fraction of a cell population.
+For more image samples, please see the Applications demanding scientific imaging applications such as microscopy or those requiring coherent light.
+These cameras are ideal for brightfield microscopy, inspection, and other techniques that would benefit from a low-noise, large field of view imager.